Vivian Beaumont Theater: Development

 The Lincoln Square Renewal Project had been proposed in 1955 as part of urban planner Robert Moses's urban renewal program.
 The Lincoln Center performing-arts complex became a key part of the urban renewal, though it was not part of Moses's initial intentions for the site.
 John D. Rockefeller III led Lincoln Center's development, which from the start included venues for the New York Philharmonic, Metropolitan Opera, and New York City Ballet.
 The first plans for the complex, announced in May 1956, included plans for five commercial theaters.
 Lincoln Center Inc. was founded in June 1956 to oversee the development, and the company acquired the land in February 1958.

-Vivian Beaumont Allen, a former actress and heiress to the May Department Stores fortune, donated $3 million in May 1958 for the construction of the repertory theater at Lincoln Center.
+Vivian Beaumont Allen, a former actress and heiress to the May Department Stores fortune, donated $3 million in May 1958 for the construction of the repertory theater at Lincoln Center, saying she wanted the theater to be "comparable in distinction and achievement to the Comédie-Française".
 Lincoln Center's board of directors then pledged to name the theater after Allen, and Rockefeller named Robert Whitehead as the consultant on the repertory theater.
+The Lincoln Center Theater would be the first repertory company in New York City since 1926, when the Civic Repertory Theater was founded, and it would occupy the first new Broadway theater since 1928, when the Ethel Barrymore Theatre opened.